bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 ## Financial Aid / Travel Assistance

-Unfortunately PyOhio is not able to offer financial aid or travel assistance at this time.
+Unfortunately PyArkansas is not able to offer financial aid or travel assistance at this time.

-We prioritize for PyOhio to be free to attend so as many people as possible can participate.
+We prioritize for PyArkansas to be free to attend so as many people as possible can participate.
 By doing so we run with a very lean budget.
 Financial aid is a goal for the future but until we can secure funding for this we are unable to provide it.

 ## Speakers<a name="speakers"></a>

-PyOhio is dedicated to featuring a diverse and inclusive speaker lineup.
+PyArkansas is dedicated to featuring a diverse and inclusive speaker lineup.

 **All speakers will be expected to have read and adhere to the conference [Code of Conduct](/2018/code-of-conduct).
 In particular for speakers: slide contents and spoken material should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate, and neither are language or imagery that denigrate or demean people based on race, gender, religion, sexual orientation, physical appearance, disability, or body size.**

 We will make every effort to provide accommodations for speakers and attendees of all abilities&mdash;all we ask is that you let us know so we can prepare accordingly.

-PyOhio is a conference in support of the local programmer community.
+PyArkansas is a conference in support of the local programmer community.
 We aim to feature a mix of local and non-local speakers to offer a program with broad appeal.

 ## Resources<a name="resources"></a>